 Lack of knowledge of resources plays a big part in this.
 Mostly, though, the problem is that they don’t know how to train.

-If that word conjures up images of routine and repetition for you, then I’ve chosen the right word.
+If that word conjures up images of routine and repetition, then I’ve chosen the right word.

 “I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times.”